Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Collecting Information Presentations

 \subsection{Results}

-We finally collect a total of 23,072 slides with 620,878 visual elements.
+We finally collected a total of 23,072 slides with 620,878 visual elements.
 The average number in each slide is 26.9.
-Fig~\ref{fig:distribution}-a presents the distribution of the number of elements in our data collection.
+Fig~\ref{fig:distribution}(a) presents the distribution of the number of elements in our data collection.
 The majority of the slides (83.7\%) contain less than 40 elements.
 More than half of the slides have 10 to 30 visual elements (57.3\%).

 We encode the layout structure of each slide with different \textit{type}s of visual elements.
-In total, there are seven major \textit{type}s we extracted from our collection, including \textit{preset geometry}, \textit{freeform shape}, \textit{text}, \textit{picture}, \textit{line}, \textit{chart}, and \textit{table}.
-The distribution of element type is shown in Fig~\ref{fig:distribution}-b.
-Let's look at the meaning of all the element types.
-A \textit{preset geometry} (216,300) is a type of typical shapes provided by general design tools, such as a rectangle, a circle or a star.
-In detail, the most used \textit{preset geometry} is rectangle (119,818) and the second is oval (56,560).
-A \textit{freeform shape} (192,673) is a user-defined shape which is composed of multiple paths.
-This kind of elements usually are icons or embellishments in the design, which might have a related semantic meaning for the design.
-A \textit{text} (185,259) is a text box which enable users to input text information.
-It is the most important component which is responsible for conveying message in information presentations.
-The other four types are not the majority of the visual elements, including \textit{picture} (15,887), \textit{line} (6,771), \textit{chart} (3,510) and \textit{table} (251).
-Fig~\ref{fig:distribution}-c shows the spatial distributions of these seven element types on the normalized space.
+In total, there are seven major \textit{type}s we extracted from our collection: \textit{preset geometry}, \textit{freeform shape}, \textit{text}, \textit{picture}, \textit{line}, \textit{chart}, and \textit{table}.
+The distribution of element types is displayed in Fig~\ref{fig:distribution}(b).
+Let us look at the meaning of all the element types.
+A \textit{preset geometry} (216,300) is a typical shape provided by general design tools, such as a rectangle, a circle or a star.
+In detail, the most commonly used \textit{preset geometry} is rectangle (119,818), and the second is oval (56,560).
+A \textit{freeform shape} (192,673) is a user-defined shape that is composed of multiple paths.
+These kinds of elements are usually icons or embellishments in the design, which might have a related semantic meaning for the design.
+A \textit{text} (185,259) is a text box that enables users to input text information.
+It is the most important component that is responsible for conveying messages in information presentations.
+The other four types are not the majority of the visual elements: \textit{picture} (15,887), \textit{line} (6,771), \textit{chart} (3,510) and \textit{table} (251).
+Fig~\ref{fig:distribution}(c) illustrates the spatial distributions of these seven element types on the normalized space.
 This demonstrates the diversity of our data collection in terms of layouts of visual elements.
 From these statistical results, we can see that the information presentations in our data collection have rich visual elements and diverse layout structures.